|Death: ||Jul. 11, 1864|

-The above date of death may be the date of interment.
+Her date of interment was July 13.
 Whatever the date, I have thus far been unable to find a death certificate for Barbara Storkey in Philadelphia Death Certificates.
 Narrowing them to Barbara-s born in Ohio, or about her age does not bring results.
 No Barbaras with husbands named William, and no female of any name married to a William who died in July or close.

 Barbara's date of birth is not known, but family interment records say she was 34 years old, so she was thus born about 1830.